TinyAIoT/BicycleCounting/model-deployment/README.md

       python -m model_conversion.visualize_evaluation --class_name bicycle

-- Optional: Alternatively, you can run the `model_deployment.ipynb` notebook to perform most of the steps from above.
-You might need to change some parameters in the notebook.

 ## Deployment Requirements
 - Ensure you have generated the `.espdl` file, which when doing the steps above is automatically placed it in the `model-deployment/coco_detect/models/` folder
 - You can make a prediction on one image with this ESP32S3 script.
 To change the image, copy an image of size 640x640 named bikes.jpg into `model-deployment/yolo11_detect/main/`.